Women face up to 20-year delays in endometriosis diagnosis, UAE experts warn

 If unchecked it can lead to chronic pain, menstrual irregularities, fertility problems and mental health issues.

-It took eight years of struggling with chronic symptoms until Dubai resident Charlene Ryan, 39, was diagnosed in Ireland, her home country, just before she moved to the UAE in 2015.
+It took eight years of struggling with chronic symptoms until Dubai resident Charlene Ryan, 39, had the disease diagnosed in Ireland, her home country, just before she moved to the UAE in 2015.

 “They thought I had appendicitis, but during the laparoscopy they realised it wasn't that and it was endometriosis instead.
 They discovered it by fluke,” she told The National.